pauline-rugwevera/kinder-speech/README.md

 ### Validator Testing
 * HTML
-  - No errors were found after validating with W3C validator except the homepage with one warning that states that there must be a section heading in the hero container section, which I actually did not intend to put.
+  - No errors were found after validating with W3C validator except the homepage with one forgivable warning that states that there must be a section heading in the hero container section, which I actually did not intend to put.
 Check:
   - [Home](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpauline-rugwevera.github.io%2Fkinder-speech%2Findex.html)
   - [Programs](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpauline-rugwevera.github.io%2Fkinder-speech%2Fprograms.html)
   - [About](https://validator.w3.org/nu/?doc=https%3A%2F%2Fpauline-rugwevera.github.io%2Fkinder-speech%2Fabout.html)